-Pro tip: Freckles on any skin is totally normal, but if you or your partner is worried about the spotted appearance, hit pause and talk to a doctor or other healthcare provider before taking things further.
+Pro tip: Freckles on any skin is typical, but if you or your partner is worried that the spotted appearance may be more than freckles, hit pause and talk with a healthcare professional.

 Pro tip: Proceed as usual!

-Most penises are growers, which mean they get bigger when they’re hard.
+Most penises are growers, which means they get bigger when they’re hard.